rss2022-19/website/reports/lab_report_6.md

 #### Communication

 Being separated from the team for a week prevented me from easily collaborating on the aspects of this project that required in-person work.
 However, this separation and inability to collaborate enabled me to wrap up another aspect of our project that needed to be improved.
 Though having all members of the team working towards the same immediate goal is the default, it precludes us from devoting the time necessary to integrate our past work with our current requirements.

+### Prajwal

+#### Technical
+I found it was particularly helpful to create little test sketches to ensure the operation of various segments of code before integrating them into the main program.
+Particularly with pure pursuit—which had a number of operations that needed to happen one after the other—piecewise testing allowed us to confirm that every individual segment in the chain of operations was working correctly and debug efficiently if it was not.
+#### Communication
+Having another pair of eyes look at existing code or simply explaining it to someone else proved to be very useful for debugging.
+This not only lets someone with a fresh perspective weigh in on the problem, but more importantly, the act of explaining a solution forces us to think more critically about it and makes it easy to spot errors.

+### Mary

+#### Technical
+I think going to office hours as much as possible was critical to helping me finish the path planner.
+At the beginning, I was blocked on things that I didn’t think would be the hardest part of the path planner, like pixel-to-real world conversion or visualization of the trajectories.
+The solutions for these issues weren’t very hard, but it was so important to get them fixed as soon as possible, because they were essential to debugging and verifying our path planning algorithm.
+As such, TA help was invaluable, because they already had experience with most of these bugs.
+Going to office hours saved me from a lot of time and unnecessary effort.

+#### Communication
+We did encounter an unprecedented difficulty in this lab– one of our teammates got COVID.
+Of course, they couldn’t come on-campus, so we reassigned parts and figured out a timeline that would allow them to maximize their contribution to the project, despite them not being able to be with us in-person.
+Also, I found it useful to work with a second teammate on the path-planning module, because we could walk through the code together and bounce ideas off of each other.
+Our teamwork led to us achieving a super speedy and accurate implementation of the A star graph search algorithm.